 3.1 Soil Reaction (pH)

 In the Nira command area of Baramati tehsil, soil pH ranged from 7.99 to 8.83 with a mean of 8.25.
-Most samples (85%) were moderately alkaline, while 15% were slightly alkaline.
+Most samples (85%) were moderately alkaline, while 15% were slightly alkalineFigure 3.
 The lowest pH (7.99) was recorded in villages such as Songaon, Mekhali, Shirawali, Korhale Khurd and Nimbut, whereas the highest (8.83) occurred in Sangavi.
 The alkaline nature of these soils is linked to the semi-arid climate, where high evaporation relative to rainfall limits leaching and promotes salt accumulation.
 Similar findings were reported by Thale et al. (2020) in Latur soils and Nagawade (2014) at MPKV, Rahuri.

 3.2 Electrical Conductivity (EC)